Yasin Zia

+Zia was born in Shakar Dara District, Kabul, Afghanistan into a Tajik family.

 He also has a degree in military and intelligence affairs and a background in Jamiat-e Islami.

 Career

 Governor

-Zia was appointed governor of Takhar on 12 October 2015.
+Ziā was appointed governor of Takhar on 12 October 2015.
 This was probably due to the Battle of Kunduz (2015) and could be seen as an attempt to make sure the Taliban would not repeat its success in Takhar.
 Farid Zaki served as deputy governor with him.
 As governor, he played a crucial role in operations to suppress the Taliban insurgency in Takhar and the neighboring Kunduz Province.
 In addition, according to 1TV, he disguised himself to catch two attorneys taking a bribe.

-Yasin Zia resigned his post as governor on 28 May 2017, due to personal issues.
+Yāsin Ziā resigned his post as governor on 28 May 2017, due to personal issues.
 He became a deputy National Security Adviser by December 2017.
 While being appointed, he also was promoted from Major-General to Lieutenant-General.

-Zia also took a large role in attempting to reduce illegal activity and corruption in the Afghan Local Police (ALP), including supplementing income via illegal means.
+Ziā also took a large role in attempting to reduce illegal activity and corruption in the Afghan Local Police (ALP), including supplementing income via illegal means.
 He also dealt with improper relations with other, irregular, armed groups.
 This included sending a message to commanders not to sell weapons given to them to other armed groups and personally confronting the commander of an armed group in Baharak District, Takhar.
 However, he has said that much of the problem is that several people have personal militias, turning the War in Afghanistan into an internal war.
-Zia also thought that the program had failed.
+Ziā also thought that the program had failed.